sunface/rust-by-practice/en/src/why-exercise.md

 Then you have come to a right place: here you can find a bunch of easy to hard exercises to improve your Rust skills，this will help you fill the gap of easy-to-learn and hard-to-use.

 ## About exercises
+- The only correct way:  make exercise comipile with NO ERRORS!
 - difficulty level: easy: 🌟  medium: 🌟🌟 hard: 🌟🌟🌟  hell: 🌟🌟🌟🌟
 - Everything is online: reading, editing, testing